Delta-Water/README-Automatic-Generation-and-Translation-Tool/README/README_日本語.md

 - [Changer de langue: Français](/README/README_Français.md)
 - [Sprache wechseln: Deutsch](/README/README_Deutsch.md)

-Certainly!
-However, it seems that you've provided a file descriptor instead of text to translate.
-Could you please provide the actual text you would like translated into Japanese?
-Once you do that, I'll be happy to help with the translation and add some engaging emojis! 😊✨
+It seems that you are trying to refer to a specific file (README.md) in your request.
+However, I don't have access to external files or their contents.
+If you provide the text you'd like me to translate, I can certainly help with that!
+Please paste the text here, and I'll translate it into Japanese for you! 🌟